What is a CMHC Healthcare Home?

 - CMHC HCH Discharge Form

-Please encrypt all emails containing PHI, if you have any questions please email Jessica.Bounds@dmh.mo.gov
+Please encrypt all emails containing PHI, if you have any questions please email the DBH Integrated Care Program Coordinator at: Jessica.Bounds@dmh.mo.gov.

 This section contains educational information for training new staff and provides other HCH training materials.